project-koku/nise/README.md

     git clone https://github.com/project-koku/nise

 Developing inside a virtual environment is recommended.

+#### Using `venv`

+Create a new virtual environment with Python 3.8 or later

+    python3 -m venv .venvs/koku-nise-dev
+    source .venvs/koku-nise-dev/bin/activate

+Install the requirements

+    python3 -m pip install -r requirements.txt

+Install the application

+    python3 -m setup.py install

+Alternatively, install an editable version for development

+    python3 -m pip install -e .

+#### Using Pipenv

 A Pipfile is provided.
-Pipenv is recommended for combining virtual environment (virtualenv) and dependency management (pip).
-To install pipenv, use pip
+Pipenv combines a virtual environment and dependency management.
+To install `pipenv`, use `pip`:

     pip3 install pipenv